yunji-seo/yunji-seo.github.io/_projects/7_project.md

 #### __2. Failure Factor 1: Lack of Active Frontage__

-Our video showed that segments with active uses—such as the café cluster inside Daerim Sangga—attracted more people.
+Our video showed that segments with active uses, such as the café cluster inside Daerim Sangga, attracted more people.
 However, large portions of the walkway run along blank building walls or industrial back façades, offering no visual interest or reason to remain.

-From urban design theory, people prefer environments where they can interact with surroundings—what is called active frontage.
+From urban design theory, people prefer environments where they can interact with surroundings, what is called active frontage.
 Places lacking this tend to feel empty and unsafe, reducing pedestrian activity.

 In the current condition, foot traffic from active zones does not spill over to adjacent buildings because the walkway provides no meaningful programs or attractions.
 <br>

 #### __3. Failure Factor 2: Weak Pedestrian Friendliness and Poor Visibility__

-A key principle in urban design is natural surveillance—people feel safer when they can see and be seen.
+A key principle in urban design is natural surveillance, as people feel safer when they can see and be seen.

 However:
 - From the ground level, it is often difficult to see what is happening on the elevated walkway.